giantswarm/docs/src/content/basics/nodepools/index.md

 Using multiple instance types in a node pool has some benefits:

-- Together with spot instances, using multiple instance type allows better price optimization.
+- Together with spot instances, using multiple instance types allows better price optimization.
 Popular instance types tend to have more price adjustments.
 Allowing older-generation instance types that are less popular tends to result in lower costs and fewer interruptions.

 - Even without spot instances, AWS has a limited number of instances per type in each Availability Zone.
-I can happen that your selected instance type is temporarily out of stock just in the moment you are in demand of more worker nodes.
+It can happen that your selected instance type is temporarily out of stock just in the moment you are in demand of more worker nodes.
 Allowing the node pool to use multiple instance types reduces this risk and increases the likelihood that your node pool can grow when in need.

 Instances that contain the same amount of CPU and RAM are considered similar.
 We provide more information regarding which instance types are considered similar in our [reference](/reference/similar-ec2-instance-types/).